17 Amazon Prime Benefits You Might Not Know About

 Stream audio with Audible Channels

 Podcast fans, listen up: You can stream original audio series and your favorite podcasts with Amazon’s Audible Channels.
 With the Amazon phone app, you can pop in your earbuds and slip into a thriller on the treadmill, a political biography by the pool, or a romance novel on the plane.
-Prime members can listen to the full library for free, while those without a Prime membership pay $60 per year.
-You probably aren’t listening to these great podcasts—but you should be.
+Prime members can listen to the full library for free, while those without a Prime membership pay $14.95 per month.

 Earn cash back on gift cards